How do you say enough in Italian? How do you pronounce it? Are there different ways to translate it?

 That’s enough!
 Mattia, go straight to your room!

 That’s it, I’m leaving!

 Ne ho abbastanza!

 You can also translate enough as ne ho abbastanza, literally I have enough of it.
-You use this when somebody or someone annoys you to the point you can’t take anymore, just like basta!.
+You use this when someone or something is so annoying that you can’t take it anymore, just like basta!.

 Ne ho abbastanza!
 Smettetela di fare casino!